lake-wg/edhoc/draft-ietf-lake-traces.md

 ~~~~~~~~
 {: artwork-align="left"}

-I selects cipher suite 2 and indicates the more preferred cipher suite(s), in this case 6, all encoded as the array \[6, 2\]:
+The Initiator selects cipher suite 2 and indicates the more preferred cipher suite(s), in this case 6, all encoded as the array \[6, 2\]:

 ~~~~~~~~
 SUITES_I (CBOR Data Item) (3 bytes)
 82 06 02
 ~~~~~~~~

-I creates an ephemeral key pair for use with the EDHOC key exchange algorithm:
+The Initiator creates an ephemeral key pair for use with the EDHOC key exchange algorithm:

 ~~~~~~~~
 Initiator's ephemeral private key